savonet/liquidsoap/doc/content/multitrack.md

 ```

 By default, `liquidsoap` decodes _only_ the track that you tell it to pick.
 So,
-if you output this source as an output with only one audio track, it will hapily do so:
+if you output this source as an output with only one audio track, it will happily do so:

 ```
 s = single("/path/to/movie.mkv")